 - By submitting a manuscript, you agree to have the document scanned for plagiarism.

-- Please indicate in the "Comments for the Editor" box whether you are submitting your manuscript as a contribution to a Special Topic or as a stand-alone article.
+- Please indicate in the "Comments for the Editor" box whether you are submitting your manuscript as a contribution to a Special Issue or as a stand-alone article.

-- You agree to have your manuscript published under a CC-BY license (https://creativecommons.org/licenses/by-nc-nd/4.0/), which permits use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s) and the source and a link to the Creative Commons license are provided.
+- You agree to have your manuscript published under a CC-BY license (https://creativecommons.org/licenses/by/4.0/), which permits use, distribution, and reproduction in any medium, provided appropriate credit is given to the original author(s), the source and a link to the Creative Commons license are provided, and it is indicated if changes have been made.
 If you wish to have your manuscript published under a CC-BY-ND or a CC-BY-NC license, please indicate this in the "Comments for the Editor" box.